Berkeley Physics Directed Reading Program

 Each group will decide on a project at the start of the semester after the application period.
 Due to education research, it's known that physics learning is most effective in peer groups thus if the graduate student can accommodate more than one student, they are allowed to guide a maximum of five students which are interested in the same topic.

 Graduate students and undergraduate students can also sign up to be organized into a "Big PDRP Group" where you can work collectively with groups of 2 or more up to 5 max students at once.
 These usually have to be organized before the final pairing ahead of time with the organizers since it's a new format that we're trying.
-An incomplete list of current projects for Spring 2024 can be found below:
+An incomplete list of current projects for Fall 2024 can be found below:

-Specific Spring 2024 PDRP Projects
+Specific Fall 2024 PDRP Projects

 https://docs.google.com/spreadsheets/d/1emvCsk24AKb3Cl4o9yojQl78G3b0ct6D-3_QRswnriE/edit?usp=sharing